 The Warli culture is centred on the concept of Mother Nature, and natural elements are frequently depicted as focal points in Warli painting.

 The Warli tribe values folk art as well as gods, goddesses, and ritual culture.
 They use painting to depict their traditional way of life, customs, and traditions.
 The majority of these paintings are created by women.

 Style & attire - The Varlis are non-aryan tribes who believe in the Sun and Moon.
 Their clothing also symbolises their belief in the Sun and Moon.
 Varli were a non-aryan tribe who eventually relocated to Konkan.
 The Varli costume for men consists of a loin cloth, waist coat, and turban, while the one-yard saree is for women.

 The Warli Tribe women wear a Lugden that is worn until the knee and is typically a one yard sari.
 The Maharashtrian rural regions influenced the sari.
 The knee length draping resembles the Maharashtrian sari draping style.

 Festival - Bohada is a three-day mask festival held by the Warli tribes.
 During this celebration, mask owners wear these masks and perform several times.

 Father of Warli Art - Jivya Soma Mashe, the father of contemporary Warli art, is best known for his paintings of fishing nets, which feature enormous domes of white lace that cover nearly the entire canvas.

-Dance & music - The Warli Tribes perform Tarpa Dance along with Tarpa music instrument.
+Dance & music - The Warli Tribes perform Tarpa Dance along with Tarpa music instruments.

-They usually perform in group one person plays music with Tarpa instrument and rest of the people form a circle keeping the musician in centre and dance with people.
+They usually perform in groups.
+One person plays music with a Tarpa instrument and the rest of the people form a circle keeping the musician in the centre and dance with people.